mjadiaz/distributed-ddpg/README.md

         }

 ```
+# Conda environment
+To use the package create a new conda environment with:

+`conda env create --file environment.yml`

-# Running on Mac M1
+## Running on Mac M1

 For running on Mac M1 with gpu acceleration update the pytorch version to:

 `conda install pytorch -c pytorch-nightly`

 and in the agent config turn `'running_on': 'M1'`.
+Also force reinstall with conda the following package,

+`conda install grpcio --force`